Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Quark degrees of freedom

 (see Appendix~\ref{s:vacu_quark} for details).

 With the described procedure we find explicitly for each quark species (treating color separately)

-where $\Lambda \sim 800$~MeV is the scale of the regulator and $m=m(T)$ is the temperature-dependent quark mass.\footnote{For the $\kappa=0$ case, taking the limit $\Lambda\rightarrow\infty$ and subtracting the $T=0$ yields the same renormalized formula as in~\cite{Kamikado:2014bua}.}
+where $\Lambda \approx 800$~MeV (such values are typically obtained when considering the pion structure in the vacuum~\cite{RuizArriola:2002wr}) is the scale of the regulator, while $m=m(T)$ is the temperature-dependent quark mass.\footnote{For the $\kappa=0$ case, taking the limit $\Lambda\rightarrow\infty$ and subtracting the $T=0$ term yields the same renormalized formula as in~\cite{Kamikado:2014bua}.}

 For the mesons, one can compute the pion (or kaon) loop in the photon vacuum polarization diagram (see Fig.~\ref{fig:pi-V loop}).
 The leading term, renormalized to 0 at $T=0$, is~\cite{Kamikado:2014bua}